yozi66/yaspec/prompts.md

 Modify the plan since we are about creating an electron project.
 It is not split to backend and frontend.
 Remove the backend and frontend dirs and look for an electron template with typescript, react and vite.

+go on with the new plan

+stop! xcopy has overwritten the current project's .git directory.
+Can we recover?
+Maybe checking out the current project to a temporary directory and copying back the .git directory?
+You can clone the current project from git@github.com:yozi66/yaspec.git

+The many changes came from copying the electron-vite-react template onto the current project.
+Please undo the changes and let's go back to the last commited state in git.